cosmos72/gomacro/fast_interpreter/README.md

   The reason for such limitation is simple: the interpreter uses `reflect.StructOf()` to define new types, which can only create unnamed types.
   The interpreter then defines named types as aliases for the underlying unnamed types.
+* operators << and >> do not follow type deduction rules for untyped constants.
+  The implemented behavior is:
+  * an untyped constant shifted by a non-constant expression always returns an int
+  * an untyped floating point constant shifted by a constant expression returns an untyped integer constant, but the interpreter signals an error during the precompile phase if the left operand has a non-zero fractional or imaginary part, or it overflows both int64 and uint64.
+  See [Go Language Specification](https://golang.org/ref/spec#Operators) for the correct behavior